-- Creating and Sustaining a Lean Six Sigma Culture – A 2007 IndustryWeek survey suggested that more than 70 percent of lean implementation attempts result in failure.
-This rate of failure is often attributed to sole focus on tool implementation at the expense of cultural change.
-This session invites papers that explore strategies for introducing and maintaining a culture of Lean and continuous improvement.
-Consideration includes, but is not limited to, the integration of cross-disciplinary strategies for change management, conceptualization and learning, behavioral and related theories for sociotechnical systems management.
+Creating and Sustaining a Lean Six Sigma Culture – A 2007 Industry Week survey suggested that over 70 percent of Lean implementation attempts result in failure.
+This rate of failure is often attributed to solely focusing on tool implementation at the expense of cultural change.
+This sub-track invites research that explores strategies for introducing and maintaining a culture of Lean, Six Sigma, and/or continuous improvement.
+Consideration includes, but is not limited to, the integration of cross-disciplinary strategies for change management, conceptualization and learning, behavioral, and related theories for socio-technical systems management.

 Lean Six Sigma Education Track

 Educators are being pressed to bring lean and six sigma into the classroom.
 In this track, we explore both the challenges and the innovations that academic and industry educators have developed to address those challenges.
 Papers or presentations that are data-based or advance pedagogy are encouraged.
 Specific topic areas include but are not limited to: